tsnellgrove/dark_castle3/doc/to_do.md

 									- INPROC: biscuit in bag in postbox: take biscuit => 2x biscuits
 										- DONE: print for room.remove() [prints]
 										- DONE: print for interactive.remove() [does not print]
+										- DONE: print to prove that interactive.remove_item() is running
 										- TBD: why doesn't interactive print?

 						- TBD: Identity / Universal